ionic-team/ionic-docs/src/pages/angular/your-first-app/3-saving-photos.md

 }
 ```

 We’ll use the Capacitor [Filesystem API](https://capacitor.ionicframework.com/docs/apis/filesystem) to save the photo to the filesystem.
 To start, convert the photo to base64 format, then feed the data to the Filesystem’s `writeFile` function.
-Finally, make a call to getPhotoFile (which we will implement in a moment), which returns a Photo object.
+As you’ll recall, we display each photo on the screen by setting each image’s source path (`src` attribute) in `tab2.page.html` to the webviewPath property.
+So, set it then return the new Photo object.

 ```typescript
 private async savePicture(cameraPhoto: CameraPhoto) {